-- After the Court reviews the allegations in the petition, the Court will determine whether there is probable cause to believe the respondent presents a danger to self or others as a result of alcohol or drug abuse.
+- After the Court reviews the allegations in the petition, the Court will examine the petitioner under oath to determine whether there is probable cause to believe the respondent presents a danger to self or others as a result of alcohol or drug abuse.
 If probable cause is established, the Court will order the Respondent to be evaluated by the named qualified health professionals and set the matter for a hearing within fourteen (14) days.

 - Respondent must be examined by the health professionals at least 24 hours prior to hearing date.
 Each will either file a report with the district court clerk or give report to the petitioner to file with the district court clerk at least 24 hours prior to the hearing date.